juansantateresa/Fashionitems_imagesearch/README.md

 Repo contains 2 main folders.
 First of all, development folder includes notebooks with the development of the models, utils and preprocess workflows and production folder contains the notebooks prepared to launch the App

 All the code is intended to be open in [Google Colab](colab.research.google.com/) and all the files, model weights, variables etc. created in the process are stored in runtime envirorment or google drive, in order to avoid open any files or notebooks in local.
-Also is a good solution for pip install packages on the go in Colab virtual envirorment.
+Also all pip installation requirements are planned to be done on the go, executing cells.

 ## Data